-Medical innovations due to 3D printing are booming these days, with all sorts of new devices improving patient-care.
-While most of these new applications are based in bioprinting, a lot are simpler medical devices like implants.
-Today’s story fits more with the latter category and, while simple, it is a brilliant device.
-Steven Hetts, interventional radiologist at UC San Francisco, and Nitash Balsara, a professor of chemical and biomolecular engineering at the University of California, Berkeley, are working on a 3D printed sponge that catches those excess drug molecules in patient’s bloodstreams.
+Steven Hetts, interventional radiologist at UC San Francisco, and Nitash Balsara, a professor of chemical and biomolecular engineering at the University of California, Berkeley, are working on a 3D printed sponge that catches excess drug molecules in a patient’s bloodstream.
 This advent could help with treatments like chemotherapy, after chemicals have passed through the target area.

 The 3D printed sponge has the ability to decrease the negative side effects of chemo treatments.
 It also allows for a higher percentage of drugs to be present during the treatment phase, allowing patients to better combat cancer.
 Chemotherapy is quite poisonous to healthy organs and can be difficult to control in the cardiovascular system.
 This allows doctors to regulate it chemical properly.
 While the project was originally a treatment for liver cancer, it appears it can apply to other tumors just as well.